gabrielcoutinhose/back-end-tavola-italiana/README.md

 ### Notes

+#### 1

 - Run this CMD to neutralize errors; if necessary in local repo instances.
 - It will install the packages and project dependencies; (just to remove alert errors... because, we'll run in docker)

+#### 2

+- The project is configured to use hot-reload('nodemon'); But, tear down, rebuild and re-build; whenever you make significant changes...
+I've had the same error appear a few times, even after corrections and only exit when this process is completed.

 ```bash
 yarn